Access Token

 To configure, follow the instructions below:

-To authenticate, get the keys from the StackSpot Platform and use them on the command line with the stk login
+To authenticate, get the keys from the StackSpot Platform and use them on the command line with the stk login command in your pipeline.
+Follow the steps below:

 Step 1.
 Access the Account Portal directly; or after logging into the StackSpot Portal, click on your profile avatar.

 Step 2.
-Select the 'My Profile' option from the displayed menu;
+Click the 'My Profile' option;

 Step 4.
-Now you need to generate the Personal Access Token (PAT) keys to be provided in the command line along with the stk login
+Now you need to generate the Personal Access Token (PAT) keys to be provided in the command line along with the stk login command in your pipeline.

-;- Realm; and
+Client ID;Client Key;- Realm; and

 You can now use the information to authenticate via the terminal.

-The end session time is currently 20 minutes.
+- The session expires after 20 minutes.

 Authenticate via Command Line